 Can lenders accept a gift as a deposit?

-Banks do not consider a gift to be the same as a deposit that you have saved yourself.
-This is because a saved deposit is excellent evidence that you are financially responsible and are able to make repayments on a home loan.
+This is because a saved deposit is excellent evidence that you’re financially responsible and able to make repayments on a home loan.

-If your deposit is coming from a gift then please call us on 1300 889 743 as the approval criteria is more complicated than for a standard home loan.
+If your deposit is coming from a gift, please call us on 1300 889 743 because the approval criteria is more complicated than it is for a standard home loan.

-This page is written for people that have a 5% or 10% deposit however cannot prove to a lender that they have saved this deposit themselves with regular contributions to a savings account.
+This page is written for people that have a 5% or 10% deposit but can’t prove to a lender that they’ve saved this deposit themselves with regular contributions to a savings account.